NikolaTesla13/dwm/README.md

-# Luke and Stephan's build of dwm
+# Luke and Stefan's build of dwm

 ## FAQ